tigerlcl/tigerlcl.github.io/index.md

 Currently, I am supervised by [Prof. Nan Tang](https://nantang.github.io/) and co-supervised by [Prof. Yuyu Luo](https://luoyuyu.vip/).
 I received my B.S. degree in Information Engineering (minor in Computer Science) from the Chinese University of Hong Kong (CUHK) in 2020.

 I was born and raised in Kunming, Yunnan.
 Then I moved to Hong Kong 🇭🇰 for my undergraduate study.
 After graduation, I worked as a Data Scientist @ [Measurable AI](https://measurable.ai/en-US/), a local startup company, for several years.
-I was gracefully admitted to HKUST(GZ) in 2024 Spring.
+I was gracefully admitted to HKUST(GZ) in Spring 2024.

 ## Research Interests
 I focus on chat-based data preparation solutions using the Large Language Models.
 Below are some stunning topics I am working on: